 What is lash enhancement?

-Lash enhancement, or invisible eyeliner as it’s also called, involves tattooing an ultra-thin black line along the top lash line to create the illusion of fuller, darker, thicker lashes for a natural, youthful, eye-opening effect.
+Lash enhancement, or invisible eyeliner as it is often called, involves tattooing an ultra-thin black line along the top lash line to create the illusion of fuller, darker, thicker lashes.
+The result is a natural, youthful, eye-opening effect.
 Depending on your preference, the bottom lash line can also be subtly tattooed.

 How long does a lash enhancement treatment take?